djibe/Bootstrap-4-Advanced-Components/README.md

 - Check-all checkbox for dropdown checkboxes

 ## Forms
-These components try to bring material components to Bootstrap 4 (<a href="https://material.io/guidelines/components/text-fields.html">Text fields according to material design</a>)
+These components try to bring material components to Bootstrap 4.
+<a href="https://material.io/guidelines/components/text-fields.html">Google material design sepcs for Text fields</a>.

 ### Text fields and inputs - input spinners
-Bootstrap Touchspin adds useful input spinners to your form fields. <a href="https://jsfiddle.net/djibe89/q25m35ot/" target="_blank">Demo is available here</a>
+Bootstrap Touchspin adds useful input spinners to your form fields. <a href="https://jsfiddle.net/djibe89/q25m35ot/" target="_blank">Bootstrap 4 demo here</a>.

 ![Input spinners](images/bootstrap-touchspin.png?raw=true "Bootstrap Touchspin for Bootstrap 4.1")

 ### Text fields - add icons to input or placeholder
 7 ways to add an incon to an input in material design, before it as an input-group or within it, using CSS or hacking the placeholder.
-Enjoy my Bootstrap 4 demo <a href="https://jsfiddle.net/djibe89/tyh21Lxe/" target="_blank">here</a></p>
+Enjoy my <a href="https://jsfiddle.net/djibe89/tyh21Lxe/" target="_blank">Bootstrap 4 demo here</a></p>.

 ![Icons for inputs](images/input-icons.png?raw=true "7 ways to add an icon to a Bootstrap 4 input by djibe")